 Apart from being solely used in the hibiscus tea concoction, the petals of this flower are frequently blended with green tea and black tea.
 This gives them new taste notes and adds some of the health benefits of hibiscus tea to their profile.

-With a flavour profile that varies from fruity, sweet and sour to astringent notes, hibiscus tea is not just your regular pretty looking beverage.
-The tart flavoured tea itself is packed with health benefits.
+With a flavor profile that varies from fruity, sweet, and sour to astringent notes, hibiscus tea is not just your regular pretty looking beverage.
+The tart-flavored tea itself is packed with health benefits.
 Considering how versatile the plant is, there are many health benefits of hibiscus tea that can be of use to us.
-Let’s have a look at a few them:
+Let’s have a look at a few of them: